Network Security for Business: Firewalls, Monitoring & Best Practices

 1. Weak or Default Credentials

-Default usernames and passwords on network devices, applications, and systems remain surprisingly common.
-Attackers routinely scan for devices using default credentials, gaining easy access to networks.
-Implement password complexity requirements, mandatory password changes for new devices, and consider password managers for credential management.
+Default credentials on network devices remain surprisingly common.
+Attackers routinely scan for them, gaining easy access.
+Enforce password complexity, mandate changes on new devices, and use password managers for credential management.

 2. Unpatched Systems and Software